On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Empirical Example

 Figure \ref{figure2} presents the relationship between the treatment effects as presented in the Figure \ref{figure1} and the propensity scores for each patient from the test set.
 As in Figure \ref{figure1}, we present the results for the whole patient population in Panel A and for the treated patient population in Panel B. Dashed horizontal lines indicate the average treatment effect for each of the methods. \\

-It is important to note that IPW-Learner and DR-Learner are more prone to the occurrence of extreme weights than other methods, which may lead to instability of the results.
-In particular, in the case of the propensity scores being close to $0$ or $1$ it would be impossible to compute these learners.
+Note that the unrealistically small standard deviation for the IPW-Learner suggests poor behavior of this learner.
+Furthermore, IPW-Learner and DR-Learner are more prone to the occurrence of extreme weights than other methods, which leads to instability of the results.
+In particular, due to propensity scores being close to $0$ or $1$ in our example the results obtained using IPW-Learner and DR-Learner were highly unstable between different runs of the analysis.
 See Figure \ref{figure5} and Figure \ref{figure6} in the Appendix \ref{subsect5} for comparison of the inverse-probability and propensity-overlap weights for the empirical example. \begin{landscape}

 \end{landscape}

 \begin{landscape}

 \end{landscape}